 Starting in ICSF FMID HCR77B0, the prefix used to identify Crypto Express2, Crypto Express3, and Crypto Express4 adapters has changed.
-Table 10 on page 66 lists the prefix for these adapters for FMIDs prior to HCR77B0 and the prefix for these adapters for FMID HCR77B0 and later releases.
+The following table lists the prefix for these adapters for FMIDs prior to HCR77B0 and the prefix for these adapters for FMID HCR77B0 and later releases.
 This change applies to ICSF messages, panels, and publications.
 The TKE workstation uses this same identification starting with TKE release 8.0.